Naman1997/simple-talos-cluster/README.md

 This project uses `arp-scan` to scan the local network using arp requests.
 In case your user does not have proper permissions to scan using the `virbr0` interface, then the talos VMs will not be found.

-To fix this, either you can give your user access to the interface by adding it to `libvirt`, `libvirt-qemu` and `kvm` groups or you can just use `sudo`, in case you opt for solution 2, make sure to run the `talosctl kubeconfig` command generated for you in `talos_setup.sh` after `terraform apply` finishes.
+To fix this, either you can give your user access to the interface by adding it to `libvirt`, `libvirt-qemu` and `kvm` groups or you can just use `sudo`, in case you opt for solution 2, make sure to run the `talosctl kubeconfig` command generated for you in `talos_setup.sh` after `tofu apply` finishes.